Testing the simplifying assumption in high-dimensional vine copulas: Constant conditional correlation (CCC) test for

-Whether the test proposed in \autoref{Proposition2} rejects the null hypothesis if the conditional correlation $\Corr( \Ppitu, \Ppitv | \CondVar)$ is not constant depends on the chosen partition $\Gamma$.
-To illustrate that the choice of the partition matters and to motivate the construction of a test based on the combination of several partitions, we use the following \autoref{exSimStudy}.
-It consists of the D-vine copula representation of the four-dimensional Clayton copula where the conditional copula in the last tree is replaced by a Frank copula having a parameter which depends on the two conditioning variables $U_2$ and $U_3$. \begin{myex} Let $C^{Cl}(\theta)$ and $C^{Fr}(\theta)$ be the cdfs of the Clayton and Frank copula with parameter $\theta$, respectively.
-The building-blocks of the 4-dimensional D-vine copula are chosen to be
+The selected partition $\Gamma$ has an influence on how well a varying conditional correlation is detected by the test.
+To illustrate this and to motivate a test based on the combination of several partitions, we use the following \autoref{exSimStudy}. \begin{myex} Let $C^{\text{ Cl}}_\theta$ and $C^{\text{ Fr}}_\theta$ be the Clayton and Frank copula with parameter $\theta$, respectively.
+The building-blocks of the four-dimensional D-vine copula are chosen to be

+with $\theta_1 := \frac{2\tau}{1-\tau}$ and $\theta_2 := \frac{\theta_1}{1 + \theta_1}$, where $\tau$ is the value of Kendall's $\tau$ of the bivariate margins in the first tree.\footnote{ The parameter function is a generalization of the function $\theta(X) = 1 + 2.5(3-X)^2$ used by \citet{Acar2013} for a Frank copula with a one-dimensional conditioning set, where the conditioning variable $X$ is assumed to be uniformly distributed on the interval $[2,5]$.
+The parameters of the bivariate Clayton copulas in the first and second tree are specified in a way that \autoref{exSimStudy} can be considered as a four-dimensional Clayton copula where the copula in the last tree is replaced by a Frank copula with varying parameter.} \end{myex}